12 tips for finding work-life balance as a business traveler

 10. Get out of your hotel

-A change of scenery can help you connect with new people, gather inspiration and see more of your destination.
-Instead of working from your hotel room, why not head to a nearby café to catch up on your emails?
-Or, if you need a more dedicated work environment and reliable internet, book a desk for a day at a coworking space – which doubles as a great networking opportunity.
+A change of scenery can help you connect with new people, gather inspiration, and see more of your destination.
+Instead of working from your hotel room, why not head to a nearby café to catch up on emails?
+Or, if you need a dedicated work environment and reliable internet, book a desk for a day at a co-working space – which doubles as a great networking opportunity.